adamfowleruk/mljs/webserver/README.md

 ## Install the app itself

 1. Install the app using mljsadmin.
-Type: ./mljsadmin install
+Type: mljsadmin install
 2. There is a bug in this version of mljsadmin, so you need to run an extra command.
-Issue ./mljsadmin update
+Issue mljsadmin update
 3. Also load the initial content.
-Type: ./mljsadmin load
+Type: mljsadmin load

 ## Install ISYS triggers and filters